YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Is a short drive different from a long drive?

 Yes.
-A short, familiar drive the day after surgery may be reasonable for some patients if recovery is stable and no sedating medication is being used.
+A short, familiar drive the day after surgery may be reasonable for some people if recovery is stable and no sedating medication is being used.
 A long drive is a different decision.
 Long driving increases fatigue, neck stiffness, scalp pressure, dehydration, and the chance that you will touch or adjust the head without thinking.

-Patients sometimes compare driving with flying after a hair transplant.
+People sometimes compare driving with flying after a hair transplant.
 The principle is similar.
 Travel itself is not always dangerous.
 Tired behavior, pressure, poor sleep, heavy bags, low car doors, and sudden contact are the real problems.

 For a long route, small practical details matter.
-Can the patient stop without rushing?
+Can you stop without rushing?
 Can someone else carry bags?
 Is the route smooth enough to avoid repeated sudden braking?
 Is there a comfortable seat position that does not press the grafted area?
 These details decide whether travel stays controlled or becomes risky.

-What about taxis, transfers, and travelling alone?
+Taxis, transfers, and travelling alone

-A transfer or taxi is usually better than driving yourself on surgery day, but it still needs care.
+A transfer or taxi is usually better than driving yourself on surgery day, but it still needs attention.
 Enter the car slowly.
 Do not lean the recipient area against the door frame.
 Avoid pushing the grafted area into the headrest.
 Keep the seat belt comfortable and avoid rubbing the scalp while adjusting your position.

 The broader article about whether it is safe to travel alone to Turkey for a hair transplant covers this in more detail.
 The driving question sits inside the same problem.
 A patient without help needs fewer moving parts, not more pressure.